Metropolitanate of Tourkia

-The Metropolitanate of Tourkia was an Eastern Orthodox diocese (eparchy) in the Medieval Hungary, during the 11th and 12th centuries.
+The Metropolitanate of Tourkia was an Eastern Orthodox diocese (eparchy) and metropolis in Medieval Hungary from the mid 10th century to the end of the 12th century.
 Its name was derived from the term Tourkia (Τουρκία), used in the Byzantine Empire as a designation for the Hungarian medieval state.
 Since the Metropolitanate of Tourkia was created under the auspices of the Patriarchate of Constantinople, the common Byzantine term for the country was also applied to the newly created eparchy.
 According to some modern scholars, the metropolitanate had jurisdiction over Eastern Orthodox ecclesiastic system throughout the Kingdom of Hungary.